munificent/craftinginterpreters/book/functions.md

 In Lox, functions and variables occupy the same namespace.
 In Common Lisp, the two live in their own worlds.
 A function and variable with the same name don't collide.
 If you call the name, it looks up the function.
 If you refer to it, it looks up the variable.
-This does requires jumping through some hoops when you do want to refer to a function as a first-class value.
+This does require jumping through some hoops when you do want to refer to a function as a first-class value.

 Richard P. Gabriel and Kent Pitman coined the terms "Lisp-1" to refer to